solliancenet/microsoft-mysql-developer-guide/artifacts/06-05-LogicApp/README.md

 > **NOTE** The Log App Gateway can currently only do non-SSL connections to MySQL

-> **NOTE** You can also use the Azure CLI [`az mysql flexible-server create`](https://docs.microsoft.com/cli/azure/mysql/flexible-server?view=azure-cli-latest#az-mysql-flexible-server-create) command to provision a Flexible Server instance in a virtual network.
+> **NOTE** It is also possible to use the Azure CLI [`az mysql flexible-server create`](https://docs.microsoft.com/cli/azure/mysql/flexible-server?view=azure-cli-latest#az-mysql-flexible-server-create) command to provision a Flexible Server instance in a virtual network.

 TODO: Link private DNS zone to VM (hub) VNet